sendyhalim/blog/content/posts/software-engineering/2023-09-13-why-documentation-matters.md

 Imagine buying a washing machine but it has no manual book, would you be happy?
 You'd do fine if you have prior experience with a similar machine, but what if you don't?

-# Software Engineering Documentation
+## Software Engineering Documentation
-Same as software engineering/software product it matters a lot.
-Many years ago, I used to think that documentation was not really valuable, I was naive.
-Up until we added more people to the team, everyone started to wonder why the code was written that way and how would we test the code.
+Same as software engineering/software product documentation, it matters a lot.
+Many years ago, I was naive, I used to think that documentation was not really valuable, up until more people joining the team, everyone started to wonder why the code was written that way and how would we test the code.

 Let's start with the most obvious example, suppose there are new joiners in your team and they want to set up a work laptop, they will ask you since there's no documentation on what to set up.